biodiversitydata-se/biologging-sensor-datamodel/pages/instrument.md

 ## Instrument

-The instrument metadata (or device metadata) contain all information pertaining to the biologging instrument used to collect data in the dataset.
+The instrument metadata contain all information pertaining to the biologging instrument used to collect data in the dataset.
 Instrument specifications encompass also specifications for the included sensors, i.e. the device sensitive to light, temperature, radiation level, or the like, and that transmits a signal.
+Here we use instrument synonymous for device or tag.

 Req = requirement: R = required, r = recommended, o = optional.